Configuring Cisco firewall in Linux machine with Minicom

 [107561.131086] type=1503 audit(1260922689.994:33): operation="open" pid=27195 parent=27185 profile="/usr/sbin/cupsd" requested_mask="w::" denied_mask="w::" fsuid=0 ouid=0 name="/dev/ttyUSB0

-Launch terminal window and start minicom application:
+Launch new terminal window and start minicom application:

 sudo minicom -s